 There’s a lot about the Astro A20 (Gen 2) that will be familiar if you’ve used Astro’s products, or even if you’ve just used a gaming headset designed for Xbox consoles.
 In short, it has a few extra features on Xbox, most of which aren’t available on PC but otherwise, it’s pretty much a plug-and-play affair.

 As a product on the lower end of the Astro line, the headset has a simpler construction than, say, the Astro A50, but that’s a good thing.
 This is largely a plastic affair, with a rubberized headband cushion and fabric ear pads.
+The fabric ear pads make wearing it for long stretches comfortable, and less sweaty than with leather.
 The ear cups tilt to accommodate the angle of your ears too.
 It’s very comfortable, but if you’ve got longer hair the rubberized headband may tug at it.